obriencole11/rigloo/README.md

 import fossil_main; fossil_main.load()
 ```
 The main window should then appear.
 You can then use this code to create your own shelf button.
 A custom icon for adding to a shelf is available in `icon/icon-logoShelf.svg`

+## How To Use
+For a detailed description of how the tool works, consult the [documentation](https://github.com/obriencole11/fossil/blob/master/Documentation.md).

 ## License